lunarphp/lunar/docs/src/contributing.md

 6. Make your changes
 7. Submit a pull request

-GetCandy uses [VuePress](https://vuepress.vuejs.org/) for our documentation site which uses [Markdown](https://www.markdownguide.org/basic-syntax/) files to store the content.
+Lunar uses [VuePress](https://vuepress.vuejs.org/) for our documentation site which uses [Markdown](https://www.markdownguide.org/basic-syntax/) files to store the content.
 You'll find these Markdown files in the `/docs/src` directory.

 ## Found a Bug?

-If you find a bug in the software please raise a GitHub Issue on the [lunar/lunar](https://github.com/lunar/lunar/issues) repository.
+If you find a bug in the software please raise a GitHub Issue on the [lunarphp/lunar](https://github.com/lunarphp/lunar/issues) repository.

 Even better would be a pull request with a test that fails demonstrating the bug.

 ## Proposing a Feature

-Before you start coding away on the next awesome feature, we highly recommend starting a [discussion](https://github.com/lunar/lunar/issues/new/choose) to check that your contribution will be welcomed.
+Before you start coding away on the next awesome feature, we highly recommend starting a [discussion](https://github.com/lunarphp/lunar/issues/new/choose) to check that your contribution will be welcomed.
 We would hate for you to spend valuable time on something that won't be merged into GetCandy.

 However, you're more than welcome to code away on your idea if you think it will help the discussion.